jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 null === null // true
 ```

 Objects are different, however.
-Instead of value comparison Javascript uses object reference instead.
+Instead of value comparison Javascript uses object reference.
 An object reference is pointer to the location of the object in memory, not its value or contents.

 *Note that in Javascript arrays and functions are objects too!*